 Terry Latschar has been a Licensed Battlefield Guide at Gettysburg National Military Park since 1992, with service as a National Park Service Ranger between 1997 and 2007.
 She is an acknowledged expert on the Battle of Gettysburg and has provided thousands of tours for visitors.
 Terry has been a horsewoman all her life, including breaking and training horses in her youth, and a stint as an exercise rider at Pimlico Racetrack, Baltimore, Maryland.
 Terry began guiding horseback tours of the Gettysburg Battlefield for the National Riding Stables in 1993.

-John Latschar has retired from the National Park Service after 37 years, including 15 years as Superintendent of Gettysburg National Military Park.
-During his tenure as Superintendent, John conceived and oversaw the rehabilitation of the historic landscapes of the battlefield, including the rehabilitation of 17 miles of horse trails.
-John is a Vietnam veteran, and a retired Lieutenant Colonel of the U.S. Army Reserve.
+Dr. John Latschar retired from the National Park Service in 2015 after 37 years of service, including 15 years as Superintendent of Gettysburg National Military Park.
+During his tenure as Superintendent, he created an unprecedented partnership with the Gettysburg Foundation, which raised over $100 million for the construction of a new Museum and Visitor Center complex for Gettysburg NMP.
+John also conceived and oversaw the rehabilitation of the historic landscapes of the battlefield, including the rehabilitation of 17 miles of horse trails.
+John is a Vietnam combat veteran, and a retired Lieutenant Colonel of the U.S. Army Reserve.